+This Quarterly Report on Form 10-Q contains forward-looking statements that are based on our management's beliefs and assumptions and on information currently available.
 This section should be read in conjunction with our unaudited condensed consolidated financial statements and related notes included in Part I, Item 1 of this report.
-This discussion contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-Forward-looking statements are identified by words such as believe, anticipate, expect, intend, plan, will, may, seek and other similar expressions.
-You should read these statements carefully because they discus future expectations, contain projections of future results of operations or financial condition, or state other forward-looking information.
+The statements contained in this Quarterly Report on Form 10-Q that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.

+Forward-looking statements are identified by words such as "believe," "anticipate," "expect," "intend," "plan," "will," "may," and other similar expressions.
+You should read these statements carefully because they discuss future expectations, contain projections of future results of operations or financial condition, or state other "forward-looking" information.
 These statements relate to our future plans, objectives, expectations, intentions and financial performance and the assumptions that underlie these statements.
 These forward-looking statements include, but are not limited to:

-our expectations regarding our future operating results, including our expectations regarding instrument, consumable and total revenue, operating expenses and operating and net loss;
+our expectations regarding our future operating results and capital needs, including our expectations regarding instrument, consumable and total revenue, operating expenses and operating and net loss; the implementation of our business model, strategic plans for our business and future product development plans; the regulatory regime and our ability to secure regulatory clearance or approval or reimbursement for the clinical use of our products, domestically and internationally;

-our ability to successfully commercialize Prosigna, our first in vitro diagnostic product;
+• our ability to successfully commercialize Prosigna, our first in vitro diagnostic product;